-As a certified B-Corp, we love finding simple and creative home DIY ideas to have a positive impact.
+As a certified B-Corp, we love finding simple and creative home ideas to have a positive impact on the environment.
 And if you're anything like us and are procrastinating spring cleaning, upcycling is a fun alternative to tossing stuff in landfills.
 Plus it makes for inspiring interior design.

-All those near-empty decorative candle containers that may be scattered around your home and well-loved, old household items that are sitting in your garage or closet right now can be repurposed with new life and style.
+All those near-empty decorative candle containers that may be scattered around your home and well-loved, old household items sitting in your garage right now can be repurposed with new life and style.
 And if you have kids at home, it’s a creative summer activity.
-Home DIY upcycling projects are cool ways to freshen up your home and add decor inspiration, whether you like vintage styles or contemporary designs.
+Home upcycling projects are cool ways to freshen up your home and add decor inspiration, whether you like vintage styles or contemporary designs.

-To help get you started, we put together a list of five of our favorite repurposed decorating ideas.
+To help get you started, we put together a list of eight of our favorite repurposed decorating ideas.
 Enjoy living more sustainably!

 2. Elegant ladder shelves

 Weathered wood is a beautiful accent item for any vintage-style living room or beachy bathroom.
 And it just so happens that old wooden ladders create this look perfectly!
 All you need is a ladder, a drill, wooden planks (pine looks beautiful), screws, and L brackets to create a unique shelving unit that is full of life.
 Choose to stand the ladder vertically against the wall or mount it horizontally to hold your books, magazines, plants, and pictures.
 To create a more modern feel, stain the wood in a bright blue or white.
-This DIY ladder shelf is definitely a statement piece and adds an elegant, eclectic feel to your home decor.
+This creative ladder shelf is definitely a statement piece and adds an elegant, eclectic feel to your home decor.

 4. Decorative wine bottle lamps